Rooms Are Not Neutral

 An architect designing a hospital asks about bed count and budget.
-What they rarely ask: How much daylight does a patient need to recover faster?
+Ok, that’s a strong simplification, but what I’m getting at is whether the question about how much daylight a patient needs to recover faster gets asked in time or at all.

-The answer exists.
+The answer does exist.
 Joarder and Price published it in 2013.
 100 lux more daylight in a room shortens the hospital stay by an average of 7.3 hours.
 That’s data from a controlled study.

 The Numbers

 Patients in rooms with a view of trees need less pain medication than patients looking at a wall.
-Roger Ulrich showed this in 1984.
-The study has been replicated hundreds of times since.
+Roger Ulrich researched this back in 1984.
+His study has been replicated hundreds of times since.

 Biophilic design increases cognitive performance by 13.9 percent.
 Terrapin Bright Green calculated that in 2023.
 Biophilic means: plants, wood, water and natural patterns in the room.
-Things the human brain knows from evolution and responds to positively.
+Things the human brain knows from evolution and that the nervous system responds to supportively.

 Employees without a window seat sleep 46 minutes less per night than their colleagues by the window.
-The Human Spaces study measured this.
-46 minutes less sleep because someone drew the floor plan so their desk ended up in the middle.
+The Human Spaces study measured this in quite some detail.
+A person gets 46 minutes less sleep because someone drew the floor plan so that their desk ended up away from the window.

 If the room temperature is too cool, performance drops by 4 percent.
 Too warm: minus 6 percent.
-The range in which a person can work productively is narrow.
+The range in which a person can work productively is narrow but technically quite feasible.

 Why This Doesn’t Reach Practice

 The findings are sorted by discipline, not by use case.
 Lighting research, acoustics, indoor climate: each topic has its own journals.
-Anyone planning an actual building would need to work through hundreds of publications to find all relevant studies for their situation.
+Anyone planning an actual building would need to work through hundreds of publications to find all relevant studies for their project and the different situations.

-Nobody does that.
-So buildings get designed without knowing what they do to the people inside.
+I dare say that very few do.
+So buildings continue to be designed for people without knowing what they actually do to the people inside.

 The Principle

-You describe the context: what kind of building, who uses it, for what purpose.
-Then the stimulus: which element of the room you want to look at.
-The system shows which effect is supported, how strong it is and which study it comes from.
+A query would begin with a description of the context: what kind of building, who uses it, for what purpose, the environment, intensity and so on.
+Then the stimulus: which element of the room to look at, the daylight, the ceiling height, the acoustics, the materials and so on.
+The system then shows which effect is supported, how strong it is and which study it comes from.

 A child responds differently to ceiling height than an adult.
 A dementia patient responds differently to noise than a healthy visitor.
 An office worker has different needs than a hotel guest.
 The answer always depends on context.